-Continued confrontational relations with the West over Ukraine and the Middle East will entrench the predominance of the conservative faction at the Kremlin, as in May 2018 Vladimir Putin began his new presidential term to 2024.
-Key policy decisions, in which security considerations will likely be prioritised over the economy, particularly the decisions relating to strategic sectors such as energy and mining, are likely to be taken by President Vladimir Putin, rather than the cabinet.
-Despite the continued economic weaknesses and spending cuts across many areas, protests are likely to be relatively small and geographically isolated, and the status quo is likely to persist in the three-year outlook.
-Existing Western sanctions, the threat of new sanctions being imposed, and retaliatory domestic regulatory restrictions, and hostile business environment will continue tonegatively affect operational risks to doing business in Russia across most sectors in 2018.
+Continued confrontational relations with the West will entrench the predominance of the conservative faction at the Kremlin, as in May 2018 Vladimir Putin began his new presidential term to 2024.
+Key policy decisions, in which perceived security considerations will likely be prioritised over the economy, will be aimed at keeping the ruling elite in power beyond 2024, even if this leads to significant economic costs.
+Despite the continued economic weaknesses and significant spending cuts, protests are likely to be relatively small and geographically isolated, and the political status quo is likely to persist in the three-year outlook.
+Existing Western sanctions, the threat of new sanctions being imposed, and retaliatory domestic regulatory restrictions, will continue to restrictoperational environment for doing business in Russia across multiple sectors into 2019.

 Corruption, in the form of bribe extortion, remains a major problem across all levels, but is especially pronounced in energy, construction, defence sectors and judiciary.
 The government has launched high-profile anti-graft campaigns, but these remain highly selective in their implementation, and mostly serve political purposes.
 The hostile relations between Russia and the West often lead to regulatory demands, fines, and inspections of international firms operating in Russia.
 Labour activism among the Russian workforce is likely to decrease with the improving economy, but geographically localised labour strikes are still likely in 2019.